 • Immediately leave the area and warn others to stay away.

 • Call the Hawaiʻi Gas office nearest you if there is no immediate danger or call 911.

 • Do not attempt to turn the gas back on by yourself – contact Hawaiʻi Gas to have a trained, qualified energy professional restore your service.

 • DO NOT rely on your sense of smell alone to detect the presence of natural gas or propane gas.

 • When installing gas appliances or equipment, the manufacturer's instruction manual should be followed in accordance with the local code authority.

-Hawaiʻi Gas (HG) customers can purchase an excess flow valve (EFV) for their home or business.
-If you are interested in obtaining more information on EFVs, please contact your local HG branch.
+For leak safety, Hawaiʻi Gas customers can purchase and install an excess flow valve (EFV) for their home or business.
 Certain eligibility limitations may apply.